 How to Solve Google’s Software Engineering interview questions

 We’re excited to include guest posts on our blog from interesting people and companies in the industry.
 This post was written by Chaitanya Mattey, a current Pathrise fellow who is working towards his dream job as a software engineer, with help from his advisor, Derrick Mar, a former software engineer at Facebook.
+Check out his solution to a real Google software engineer interview question

 The moment has come and you are finally getting traction on your applications for software engineering positions.
 In order to make sure that you do well on the interviews, you need to prepare… a lot.
-We can’t stress this enough – it is better to be over prepared than underprepared for the technical interviews.
+We can’t stress this enough – it is better to be over-prepared than underprepared for the technical interviews.

 There are a lot of online platforms that you can use to practice for your software engineering technical interviews and sometimes the sheer number of options can be overwhelming.
 So, we wanted to make it a little easier for you.
 We wanted to provide a step-by-step solution to a common interview question from our 93 software engineering technical interview questions so that you can practice and check yourself.